Merriwa, Western Australia: Suburban development

 Up until the late 1980s, Merriwa was unpopulated bushland with no notable land features other than Quinns Road, a two-lane arterial road linking the adjacent townsite of Quinns Rocks to Wanneroo Road.
 The original Quinns Beach Estate in the south of Merriwa was developed in the late 1980s and early 1990s by Smith Corporation, who were also responsible for the development of the marina in nearby Mindarie at the time.
 Many early residents of Merriwa suffered from lack of facilities, poorly built pavements and roads, lack of street-lighting, and isolation from other areas (as Marmion Avenue had not yet been extended).
 This led to the formation of the Merriwa Development Committee, with the purpose of lobbying the Council to support the issues raised.

 Carnegie Private Estate was built in the mid 1990s in the area east of Connolly Drive by Town and Country Bank.
 In 1998, Merriwa was bifurcated along Connolly Drive by the City of Wanneroo, and the eastern half, including the Carnegie Estate, was gazetted as the new suburb of Ridgewood.

 Seagrove Estate in the north was built in the early 2000s by Caversham Property, and is delineated from the Quinns Beach Estate by Grand Paradiso Parade and Seagrove Boulevard.
 This development was also supported by a "Merriwa Structure Plan" devised by the City of Wanneroo, to provide adequate services and public open space for residents of the area.

-Two RAAF retirement villages, Merriwa Estate and Cambrai Village, are also located in the northern and southern extremes of the suburb.
+Two RAAFA retirement villages, Merriwa Estate and Cambrai Village, are also located in the northern and southern extremes of the suburb.

 Geography

 Merriwa is bounded by Butler to the north (Lukin Drive), Ridgewood to the east (Connolly Drive), Quinns Rocks and Mindarie to the west (Marmion Avenue) and Clarkson to the south (Hester Avenue).
-The suburb was originally much larger, extending to the Joondalup railway line reserve in the east, but was split in two in 1998.
+The suburb was originally much larger, extending to the Yanchep line reserve in the east, but was split in two in 1998.

 It is 2 km from Quinns Beach and the Indian Ocean to the west.